Kwannon (character)

 Kwannon is a character appearing in American comic books published by Marvel Comics.
-She first appeared in X-Men #17 (Feb.
-1993) and was created by writer Fabian Nicieza and artist Andy Kubert.
-The character is most commonly associated with the X-Men, specifically the character of Betsy Braddock, with whom Kwannon was body-swapped for 29 years of publication history; in stories published during this period, the character used the moniker Revanche.
-After returning to her original body, she became the second Psylocke, while Braddock (who had previously used the codename while her mind was in Kwannon's body) became the new Captain Britain.
+She first appeared in X-Men #17 (February 1993).
+The character is most commonly associated with the X-Men, specifically the character of Betsy Braddock, with whom Kwannon was body swapped for 25 years of publication history; in stories published during this period, the character used the moniker Revanche.
+After returning to her original body in the 2018 storyline "Hunt for Wolverine", Kwannon became the second Psylocke, while Braddock became the new Captain Britain.

 In her initial appearances, the character was depicted as a former assassin for the Hand with low-level empathic telepathy abilities and the power to generate a psionic sword.
-Since the franchise-wide relaunch Dawn of X, Kwannon has been featured as Psylocke in Fallen Angels, Hellions, and Marauders.
+Since the franchise-wide relaunch Dawn of X, Kwannon has been featured as Psylocke in Fallen Angels, Hellions, Marauders, and Uncanny Avengers.
+Since the X-Men: From the Ashes relaunch, Kwannon has appeared as a member of Cyclops' core team in X-Men as well as headlining a self-titled Psylocke solo ongoing series.

+In her identity as Psylocke, Kwannon is one of the most prominent East Asian superheroes in mainstream American comic books.